matanhaz/Bench4BL/README.md

 ### Repository Directory Structure
  - **techniques**: This folder includes source code and executable files of previous techniques such as BugLocator and Locus.
 We revised the source code files so that every technique produces results with the identical format.
-All executable files are stored in the folder "techniques/releases"
+All executable files are stored in the folder "techniques"
  - **analysis**: The execution result of previous techniques, which are refind for scripts in forlder "scripts > analysis".
  - **scripts**: Python scripts to prepare resources for bug localization experiments and to execute previous techniques.
  - **packing.sh**: Shell script to pack resources for each subject.